 At Dear Pandemic, we want to dish out science facts AND equip our readers with tools to make sense of data and science themselves.

-This is post is part of an ongoing series by Dr. Kristen Panthagani of You Can Know Things, in which she dissects common logical fallacies that have led people astray during the pandemic.
+In this series, Dr. Kristen Panthagani of You Can Know Things dissects some common logical fallacies that have led people astray during the pandemic.

 Logical fallacies are common patterns of reasoning that seem true on the surface but have one or more critical flaws.
 At their root, many are oversimplifications–like a cognitive shortcut.
 They are appealing because they make something complex, like vaccine safety or the efficacy of masks, into something simple and easy to understand.
 However, this oversimplification often leaves out important details, leading to the wrong conclusions.